Frequently Asked Questions

 .....WHO DOES AdoptLink ACCEPT AS CLIENTS?

-AdoptLink is ready to assist PAPs who reside anywhere in the world.
-AdoptLink, is available to PAPs of all races, ethnic, cultural, and religious backgrounds, traditional and alternative lifestyles, gay and lesbian families, married couples, single parents, etc..
-It is not the responsibility of AdoptLink to approve PAPs for adoption.
-This is the function of a private or public adoption agency, licensed social worker, etc., licensed to perform this task.
+AdoptLink is ready to assist PAPs who reside anywhere in the world where permitted by law.
+AdoptLink, is available to PAPs of all races, ethnic, cultural, and religious backgrounds, traditional and alternative lifestyles, gay and lesbian families, married couples, single parents, etc. throughout the world.
+AdoptLink does not approve PAPs for adoption.
+This is the function of a private or public adoption agency, licensed social worker, Central Authority in any Hague-member country etc., licensed to perform this task.

 <Return to Questions>